dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/model.md

 ### Add a database context class

-In the RazorPagesMovie project, create a new folder called *Data*.
+In the RazorPagesMovie project, create a new folder named *Data*.
 Add the following `RazorPagesMovieContext` class to the *Data* folder:

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/sample/RazorPagesMovie30/Data/RazorPagesMovieContext.cs)]